Associate Professor, Philosophy, Virginia Tech.

-The focus on heuristic, exploratory reasoning unifies systematic work in philosophy of science with work on the development of science and philosophy of science.
+The focus on heuristic, exploratory reasoning unifies systematic work in philosophy of science with work on the history of science.
 Work in progress begins to apply the methods developed above to contemporary scientific theories, especially fluid dynamics and research into black holes.
 Fluid dynamics and black hole mergers share a feature: the partial differential equations of the background theory (Einstein’s linearized field equations, the Navier-Stokes equations) can’t be solved analytically in many domains of interest.
-Heuristic reasoning is not only helpful, but necessary, in these cases.
+Heuristic, modal reasoning is not only helpful, but necessary, in these cases.
 Initial results of this research have been presented at the Joint Meetings of the American Mathematical Society, at the MidWest Philosophy of Mathematics Workshop at Notre Dame, at Cambridge University, at the MCMP, and at the inaugural Black Hole Initiative conference.

 Black Hole Initiative

 Lydia Patton: Listening to the Chirps: Estimating Black Hole Parameters Using the LIGO Results | Slides

 Erik Curiel: Classical Black Holes Are Hot | Slides

 David Wallace: Questions for Black Hole Evaporation from Quantum Statistical Mechanics | Slides